 Submitting the same piece of your own work for evaluation on more than one occasion is not permitted.
 You are expected to submit new work for each course in the program.

-Candidates in FCIP courses are encouraged to discuss course content in online discussion boards.
-You are expected to adhere to the following guidelines when posting in the FCIP discussion forums:
+Candidates in courses offered by the Insurance Institute may be encouraged to discuss course content in online course discussion boards.
+You are expected to adhere to the following guidelines when posting in the Insurance Institute's course discussion forums:

 • You are expected to respect the principles of confidentiality and copyright and to avoid plagiarism in your postings.

 • You are expected to treat other participants with courtesy and respect at all times.

 • Posts that respectfully praise or criticize an idea are acceptable if they add to the discussion at hand

 • Personal attacks and inflammatory behaviour are not tolerated.